500 words, 1,000 words, 2,000 words.

-It went live on April of 2015, but it wasn’t until many months later in October that the world heard about it.
+It went live in April of 2015, but it wasn’t until many months later in October that the world heard about it.
 Sneaky Google 😉

-A 1,890 word article would have users staying longer on the page, and potentially get them deeper into the site through internal linking.
-As a result, it signals to Google users are finding it valuable.
+A 1,890-word article would have users staying longer on the page, and potentially get them deeper into the site through internal linking.
+As a result, this optimum blog post length signals to Google that users are finding it valuable.

 Another interesting study that was performed on the ideal blog post length was done by SerpIQ in 2012.
 While this was 7 years ago at the time I write this article, the data still holds up.

 Similar to Backlinko’s study, serpIQ analyzed over 20,000 different keywords in their study.